 Another entity is TSG Interactive US Services Ltd. which may lead to the appearance of PokerStars.
 However, no one has yet been able to catch wind of the 888 / WSOP.
 While this is all exciting news, there is one more thing to consider.

-Although SB 991 and the Legal Internet Gaming Act support shared liquidity, a Wire Act resolution must be reached before any such measure can be introduced, as SB 991 specifies that the introduction of a shared liquidity system must be "consistent with state and federal laws."
+Although SB 991 and the Legal Internet Gaming Act support shared liquidity, a Wire Act resolution must be reached before any such measure can be implemented because SB 991 specifies that the implementation of a shared liquidity system must be "consistent with state and federal laws."